kristinadengland/resume/index.md

 - Developed the accessible procurement process for the office in partnership with the General Counsel.
 - Modernized paper-based processes into mobile responsive and accessible web-based solutions.
 - Managed CMS configurations on the front end (Drupal views, content types, etc.).

+## Volunteer Work
+Comapnies Taskforce at Teach Access
+2019-Present
+Volunteer on the companies taskforce with a focus on the Accessibility Skills Hiring Toolkit.
+Faciliated the incorporation of interview questions into the toolkit and converted the original PDF version of the toolkit into GitHub pages to ensure the content was accessible, translatable, and maintainable.